mattykay/service_desk/README.md

 ## About

 This tool is a GUI based script that retrieves Windows device information through Powershell commands (see screenshots below).
-It was created in my own time and on my own device whilst on a service desk role as part of a graduate rotation.
+It was created in my own time and on my own device whilst on an IT service desk role as part of a graduate rotation inside of a large enterprise.

 ***Feel free to fork and modify this code for your purpose, whilst still adhering to the MIT license***